mlinreallife/blog/content/posts/mlflow_remote_connection.md

 customized_mlflow_client.list_registered_models()
 ```

-Here you are! :happy:
+Here you are! :smile:

 Thank you for reading.
-I hope it has helped you a bit.
+I hope it would have helped you a bit.
 Feel free to contact me on [Twitter](https://twitter.com/saby_nastasia) if you want to discuss that or if I can help.
 Many people have helped me to understand this problem.
-Then, I would be delighted to do the same :happy:.
+Then, I would be delighted to do the same :smile:.

 MLFlow is a tool I admire.
 It was designed by Databricks.
 This company also offers services to introduce you to this one.
 I'm not working for Databricks.
 It's not an advertisement, just a piece of information I give to you.
+I was helped by Databricks myself.